samcana/project_house/README.md

 This was after we had introducted the column areas.
 The binning of the columns yr_renovated, yr_built and bathroom were making the accuracy of the first iteration worse, so we decided to undo that.

 Before the second iteration to improve we implied several data pre-processing steps.
 The logarithmic transformation for the sqft columns, for which we plotted the histograms and the qq method graph.
 For three of the size (sqft) columns this was a better fit.
 We dropped the basement size column to simplify, otherwise we could have dealt with the zeros (house has no basement).
+The graphs show that after the logarithmic transformation the histogram is close to a normal distribution.
 ![Bildschirmfoto 2021-04-22 um 16 38 02](https://user-images.githubusercontent.com/81168853/115733627-57928800-a389-11eb-9051-cd2ee816c3da.png)
 ![Bildschirmfoto 2021-04-22 um 16 38 10](https://user-images.githubusercontent.com/81168853/115733644-5b260f00-a389-11eb-873b-c3b32a4b4601.png)

 We furthermore used the normalization and standardization for the numerical columns.
 Unfortunately after these 3 steps the model accuracy dropped to train R2: 70% -- test R2: 66%.

 The next step was to encode the categorical columns and run the third iteration: train R2: 78% -- test R2: 73%, which is better than the result of the first iteration.
+The graph shows that there are a few outliers that differ from the ideal model line.
+A quantile handling of the squarefoot lot like described in the outlook can be a way to improve this result.
 ![Screenshot 2021-04-22 at 17 04 25](https://user-images.githubusercontent.com/81168853/115740804-785ddc00-a38f-11eb-9cc1-f52230e25293.png)

 [to the Jupyter Notebook](https://github.com/samcana/project_house/blob/main/machine_learning_real_estate.ipynb)